-About a million people in the U.S. are under treatment to recover from drug addiction and alcoholism.
+About a million people in the U.S. are in treatment to recover from substance use disorders.
 It is not getting into treatment, however, that makes the difference.
 Instead, it is what a person gets out of treatment.
 The fact that many people do not find success in treatment on their first attempt is due in part to a lack of understanding about what makes effective treatment.
-In this article we cover 10 key principles of effective drug addiction treatment.
+Here are 10 key principles of effective treatment for substance use disorders.

 1. There is no single treatment formula that will work for everyone.

 Occasionally, people looking for treatment will come across other individuals who are already in recovery and who insist that the only path to recovery is whatever path they have taken to recovery.
 This simply is not true.
 The ultimate success of each individual entering treatment depends upon finding the right treatment setting and methods for the individual--and every individual's needs are different.

 2. Medically supervised withdrawal is only one step in addiction treatment; it can't work alone.

 Frequently, it is necessary for people with a substance use disorder to go through a medically supervised withdrawal period before they can safely enter treatment.
 However, some people confuse this short 3-7 day withdrawal period with treatment, which it is not.
 Some people cycle in and out of these withdrawal sessions convinced that they should be able to maintain abstinence immediately afterwards, but they never find success.